 Young Enterprise Lab

-Alongside this programme of events we are looking to recruit Young Barbican members into Young Enterprise Lab, a pilot incubator programme to help young creatives develop their creative ideas.
-Members of Young Enterprise Lab will be supported by mentor Joseph Gray and the Barbican Guildhall Creative Learning team to hone and develop their creative ideas.
-At the end of the programme there will be opportunities for members of the group to pitch for seed funding for their business ideas as well as pathways to more formal training through the Guildhall Enterprise programmes.
+Participants in the Young Enterprise Lab will be supported by mentor Joseph Gray and the Barbican Guildhall Creative Learning team to hone and develop their creative ideas.
+Across the programme there will be opportunities for members of the group to pitch for seed funding for their business ideas, respond to live briefs and explore further pathways for formal training in entrepreneurship.

 Our previous session blogs